hash3liZer/khatta/urara/blog/2023/deploy-django-website-nginx-gunicorn-ubuntu-22/+page.md

 ### Configuring Gunicorn

-to configure we'll have to deactivate the virtual environment
+To configure we'll have to deactivate the virtual environment

 enter